reside-ic/reside-ic.github.io/content/blog/debug-cran-additional.md

 cat dde-tests/testthat.Rout
 ```

-which is what [is documented to work](https://www.stats.ox.ac.uk/pub/bdr/memtests/README.txt) did not yield the error.
+did not yield the error.
 But with a bit of poking based on the `Command:` line in the above valgrind output I got some success with:

 ```
 (cd dde/tests && RDvalgrind -d valgrind -f testthat.R --no-readline --vanilla)